ETS-Android5/jarvis-services/README.md

 - Merging to AppCompat
 - Licence ckeck added
 - Anti piracy manager added

-WARNING: ***The signature of apk file was changed.
-In some cases during installation Google Play Protect may occurs.
-Click "Install anyway" to complete installation.***

 You can see other changelogs in file ***CHANGELOG.md***.